Zak Abel: Early and personal life

 His father, who had been born in Morocco and immigrated to Israel, died when Zilesnick was 12 years old.
 Zilesnick is Jewish.
 He grew up in Hendon with his mother Rachel, and attended the Jewish state school Matilda Marks, and University College School, from which he graduated in 2013.
 He later moved to Hackney.
 He is a vegan.

-Having been suffering from hearing loss, he was diagnosed with otosclerosis aged 21 and underwent surgery on his right ear.
+After experiencing hearing loss, he was diagnosed with otosclerosis aged 21 and underwent surgery on his right ear.
 This restored most of the volume but affects his ability to hear pitch and so he had to relearn it.
 He also has hearing loss in his left ear and wears a hearing aid.

 Table tennis youth player

 He was ranked No. 1 in the Cadet age group in England and was 2009 Cadet Boys' Singles national champion at the age of 14; he was also ranked No. 5 for under 18s in England.
 Between 2008 and 2010, he won the Under 15 national singles and Under 18 doubles titles.
 In 2010, he was ranked number 39 in the senior category.